SapozhkovEvgenii/test-task-string-URL-pytest/README.md

-See the description of the test task in the file "test task - python junior.md"
+See the description of the test task in the file "task - python junior.md"